What do we mean by “hazardous chemicals”?

 - Perfluorinated chemicals (PFC)

 - Phthalates (DEHP, BBP, DBP, DINP, DIDP, DIBP, DEP, DHP, DCHP, DNOP)

 - Sodium Lauryl Sulfate (SLS, Sodium dodecyl sulfate; Sulphuric acid, monododecyl ester, sodium salt; Sodium salt sulphuric acid; Monododecyl ester sodium salt sulphuric acid), Ammonium lauryl sulfate (ALS), Sodium Laureth Sulfate (SLES)

 - Zinc phosphate

-Some chemicals have already been proven to be hazardous for human and the environment ant their use is prohibited (across the European Union or worldwide), others are listed as possibly hazardous and their use is banned in some specific areas e.g. for use in children’s toys or cosmetics.
+Some chemicals have already been proven to be hazardous for human health and the environment and their use is prohibited (across the European Union or worldwide), others are listed as possibly hazardous and their use is banned in some specific areas e.g. for use in children’s toys or cosmetics.
 In other cases some evidence exists about substances which could be hazardous, but substantial scientific evidence is still lacking.

 WHAT IS THE LEGAL REGULATION OF HAZARDOUS CHEMICALS?

 EU Legal Act